5. Splitting points into blocks#

 belong to both windows.

-The rolling window strategy won’t work well for geographic data since windows
+The splitting strategies we’ve seen so far won’t work well for geographic data since blocks and windows

 will get smaller and smaller towards the poles because of the convergence of